wit543/cluster-doc/README.md

 No personal data is collected by default.
 If analytics are enabled, ensure you comply with your organization's privacy policy and relevant regulations.

+## Security

+Follow best practices when using the cluster:

+- Use strong SSH keys and keep them private.
+- Never share your account or run unauthorized services.
+- Review the [HPC usage policy](https://example.com/hpc-policy) referenced in the documentation.
+- Report vulnerabilities by following the instructions in [SECURITY.md](SECURITY.md).